 - a.
 A single stay per side to act as a rigid support between the Floor Bodywork and the Rear Impact Structure described in Article 13.7.
 If fitted, this stay must: - i.
-Have its inboard attachment point between $X{\text{DIF}}\text{=}150$ and $X{\text{DIF}}\text{=}325$ on the Rear Impact Structure. - ii.
-Be of a circular cross section with a diameter of no more than 5mm, with the exception of minimal details at its inboard and outboard attachment points. - b.
+Have its inboard attachment point between $X{DIF}$ =150 and $X{DIF}$ =325 on the Rear Impact Structure. - ii.
+Be of a circular cross section with a diameter of no more than 5mm, with the exception of minimal details at its inboard and outboard attachment points, or for adjustment purposes. - b.
 A single device between the Front Floor Structure and the Survival Cell.
 If fitted, all parts of this device in contact with the external airstream must: - i.
 Be fully within RV-BIB-STAY and be symmetrically arranged about Y=0. - ii.
 In any Z-plane contain only one closed section.